Flow (psychology): Components

+The proposed definition of flow: Flow is an intrinsically rewarding state of absorption in a task in which a high degree of control feels more effort-less than normal.

 Mechanism

-In any given moment, there is a great deal of information made available to each individual.
+In any given moment, a great deal of information is made available to each individual.
 Psychologists have found that one's mind can attend to only a certain amount of information at a time.
 According to Csikszentmihályi's 2004 TED talk, that number is about "110 bits of information per second."
 That may seem like a lot of information, but simple daily tasks take quite a lot of information.
 Just decoding speech takes about 40–60 bits of information per second, which is why when having a conversation, one cannot focus as much attention on other things.

 Generally, people have the ability to decide what they will give their full attention to.
 This excludes basic distinctive feelings, such as hunger and pain.
-However, when one experiences flow, they are completely immersed in a certain activity.
-This is a subconscious phenomenon.
-People who are experiencing flow are no longer aware of the environment around them, such as the time, others around, distractions, and even basic bodily needs.
 However, when one is in the flow state, they are completely engrossed with the one task at hand and, without making the conscious decision to do so, lose awareness of all other things: time, people, distractions, and even basic bodily needs.
 According to Csikszentmihályi, this event occurs because all of the attention of the person in the flow state is on the task at hand; there is no more attention to be allocated.

 The flow state has been described by Csikszentmihályi as the "optimal experience" in that one gets to a level of high gratification from the experience.
 Achieving this experience is considered to be personal and "depends on the ability" of the individual.
 One's capacity and desire to overcome challenges in order to achieve their ultimate goals leads not only to the optimal experience but also to a sense of life satisfaction overall.

+Operationalizing flow

+Despite the attraction of flow and the varying flow interventions (e.g., mindfulness, goal-setting, visualisation) there has existed no gold standard intervention to promote flow experiences.
+Recently, Norsworthy et al. found continued evidence that it may be possible to 'train' flow through an educational intervention of flow.